CSRA drivers, watch out for these road projects

 AUGUSTA, Ga.
 (WRDW/WAGT) - Here are some traffic situations for local drivers to watch out for:

-- There will be a temporary lane closure with shift on Wrightsboro Road between John Deere Parkway and Kingston Road from 9 a.m. to 3 p.m.
-Wednesday to Friday in Columbia County.
-Only one lane will be open, and flaggers will be in place.

-- Work will begin Monday on railroad crossings at Doug Barnard Parkway and Industrial Boulevard, Nixon Road, Molly Pond Road and Dixon Airline Road Road.
+- Work began Monday on railroad crossings at Doug Barnard Parkway and Industrial Boulevard, Nixon Road, Molly Pond Road and Dixon Airline Road Road.
 Work will take place from 7 a.m. to 5 p.m. through Jan.
 20. Detours will be in place.

+- There will be a temporary lane closure on Lewiston Road at Columbia Road in Columbia County from 9 a.m. to 2:30 p.m.
+Monday through Friday this week.

+- There will be a temporary lane closure with shift on Wrightsboro Road between John Deere Parkway and Kingston Road.
+The lane closure will be from 9 a.m. to 3 p.m.
+Monday to Thursday.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.